ryrob30/mobile-services.en/help/ios/configuration/sdk-methods.md

 Here is a list of methods that are provided by the iOS library.

-The SDK currently has support for multiple [!DNL Adobe Experience Cloud Solutions], including [!DNL Analytics], [!DNL Target], [!DNL Audience Manager], and the [!DNL Experience Cloud ID service].
+The SDK currently has support for multiple Adobe Experience Cloud Solutions, including Analytics, Target, Audience Manager, and the Experience Cloud ID service.

 * **setAppExtensionType**